kunaljaykam/ReactEZ-template/README.md

 npm start
 ```

 ## To do

 - Create a pages
-- Integerate Blog
+- Integrate Blog
-- Optimize the code-base for easy maintainblity
+- Optimize the code-base for easy maintainability
 - more for later